-33. Voting
+34. Voting

-- 1. On any question arising at a general meeting of the association a member has one vote only. - 2.
+- 1. On any question arising at a general meeting of the association a member (being a member entitled under this constitution to vote at a general meeting) has one vote only. - 2.
 In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting is entitled to exercise a second or casting vote. - 3.
 A member is not entitled to vote at any general meeting of the association unless all money due and payable by the member to the association has been paid. - 4.
 A member is not entitled to vote at any general meeting of the association if the member is under 18 years of age.

-34. Proxy votes not permitted
+35. Proxy votes not permitted